hilmanyusoh/Stock-market-chart-pattern-recognition-using-deep-learning/README.md

-# AI-Driven Stock Market Pattern Recognition
+# Stock Market Pattern Recognition

 ## Research Projects: Stock Chart and Wyckoff Pattern Recognition Using Artificial Intelligence (AI/Deep Learning)

-[cite_start]This set of projects aims to revolutionize technical analysis in the stock market by leveraging **Machine Learning (ML)** and **Deep Learning** to transform subjective chart interpretation into a fast, unbiased, quantitative analysis system[cite: 58, 236].
+This set of projects aims to revolutionize technical analysis in the stock market by leveraging **Machine Learning (ML)** and **Deep Learning** to transform subjective chart interpretation into a fast, unbiased, quantitative analysis system[cite: 58, 236].

 ---